Our motto: Not for Self, But for Service

 In 2016, RCDS launched the Community Engagement Fellowship Program with generous support from the Edward E. Ford Foundation.
 This program awards summer fellowships to Upper School students, enabling them to develop and implement innovative, sustainable projects that address community needs.
 Fellows collaborate with a community partner organization and an RCDS faculty member on all phases of the project.
 The goal of the program is to offer meaningful summer service opportunities for students and to foster ongoing partnerships between RCDS and local community organizations.

 The SET (Saturday Enrichment and Tutorial) program is a tuition-free, academic enrichment program whose goal is to improve English literacy skills for 1st-4th grade students.
 SET is designed to give local public school students extra support during the school year to improve their reading and writing skills.
 SET classes are taught by a team of trained RCDS Upper School student mentors who use curriculum developed by Lower School faculty members.
-In addition, SET offers an English as a Second Language (ESL) program for parents at the same time as the student program.
-The ESL program is taught be a team of RCDS faculty, staff, parents, and students, and is also offered at no charge.
-In addition to learning ESL, the adult participants also learn how they can support their children’s literacy skills at home.
+In addition, SET offers an English Language Learners (ELL) program for parents at the same time as the student program.
+The ELL program is taught be a team of RCDS faculty, staff, parents, and students, and is also offered at no charge.
+In addition to learning english, the adult participants also learn how they can support their children’s literacy skills at home.

 ACTION is a summer academic enrichment program for highly motivated public school students who will be entering Grades 7, 8, and 9.
 The program, held at RCDS, runs through the month of July from 8:00 am to 12:00 noon.
 ACTION seeks to expand the academic and intellectual horizons of promising students from local communities that may not have the resources available to provide academic enrichment programs.
 Other than a $50 enrollment fee and transportation to and from the school, ACTION's program is offered at no cost to families.
 ACTION promotes confidence and strength of character while helping students grow academically and develop as leaders.